cardano-scaling/hydra/demo/README.md

 If things go well, the nodes should start logging once they are connected to the chain.

-# Running clients

-## Seeding Network
+# Seeding Network

-In the current stage of development, Hydra nodes need a specially crafted set of UTXO to work properly and of course some UTXO to be committed to the head.
+In the current stage of development, Hydra nodes need a specially crafted set of UTXO to drive the Head protocol ("fuel") and of course some UTXO to be committed to the head.

+## With Docker

+The included script `seed-devnet.sh` uses the `cardano-cli` in the already running `cardano-node` container to give Alice, Bob and Carol some "fuel" UTXO while the change can be used to commit to the Head (this is why amounts vary in the script).

+NOTE: There is nothing special about those transactions so one could any other Cardano client to create those transactions.
+This transaction must match the following characteristics:
+* It must pay all its outputs to the key that's used by the Hydra Node's internal wallet, as defined by argument `--cardano-signing-key` of `hydra-node` executable,
+* One of the outputs of the transaction must include datum hash `a654fb60d21c1fed48db2c320aa6df9737ec0204c0ba53b9b94a09fb40e757f3`.

+## Without Docker

 To seed the network with those UTXO, posting a transaction, one can use the `seed-network` executable:

 For example, to ensure Alice can commit some UTXO and also that "her" node can pay for the Hydra transactions, run:

 ```
-cabal run seed-network -- --cardano-node-socket demo/devnet/ipc/node.socket --cardano-signing-key demo/devnet/credentials/alice.sk
+cabal run seed-network -- \
+  --cardano-node-socket demo/devnet/ipc/node.socket \
+  --cardano-signing-key demo/devnet/credentials/alice.sk
 ```

-Note there's nothing special about those transactions so one could alternatively use the `cardano-cli` or any other Cardano client to create those transactions.
-This transaction must match the following characteristics:
-* It must pay all its outputs to the key that's used by the Hydra Node's internal wallet, as defined by argument `--cardano-signing-key` of `hydra-node` executable,
-* One of the outputs of the transaction must include datum hash `a654fb60d21c1fed48db2c320aa6df9737ec0204c0ba53b9b94a09fb40e757f3`.

-For some involved example of interacting with cardano-node using cardano-cli, check [submit.sh](../local-cluster/submit.sh) script.
+# Running clients

 ## With Docker